 When we write cursive, we write with a continual line.
 That’s what makes it so pretty.
 Achieving this in Cricut Design Space isn’t as easy as it sounds, but its not impossible.
 Let’s learn how to connect cursive font in Cricut Design Space.

 Who doesn’t like the fancy cursive fonts?
 For some reason I am drawn towards them.
 They are so pretty.

 I have uploaded several cursive fonts from DaFont just for Cricut projects.
-They work wonderfully!
+Learn how here.
+They are beautiful!

 Cricut Design Space separates all the letters making the font ugly.
-But we can fix this with some simple Cricut beginners tips and tricks.
+But we can fix this with 3 simple ways.